Photo: Khmer Times/Pann Rachana

-KT: Can you tell us when you started your business and why you see it as a potentially successful business in the local market?
+KT: Can you tell us when you started your business and why you think it could be good in your area?

-Phalla: buyloy.com is an e-shopping platform where thousands of products are available on sale.
-We officially started running the platform in November 2018.
-So, it has been almost two years now.
-Before we created this e-commerce platform, we had run another business model called couponloy.com where all discount products and goods were available.
-It allowed offered a wide range of discount products.
-However, the business model was very challenging for us because merchants, who had discount products and advertised on our platform were not willing to work with us and they did not want to pay their fees.
-Consequently, the business model could not generate profits.
-We did some observations and got some feedback from customers.
-We are trying to listen to our customers about what they want and how we can make the business be more convenient for our customers.
-So our business model has to be flexible in response to customers’ needs.
+Phalla: buyloy.com is an online store where you can buy a lot of different things.
+In November 2018, we took over running the site for real.
+So, almost two years have passed.
+Before we made this e-commerce platform, we ran a business called couponloy.com, where all discount products and goods were offered.
+It made it possible to sell a wide range of items at a price.
+But the business model was hard for us because merchants who advertised discounted goods on our platform did not want to work with us and did not want to pay their fees.
+Because of this, the business plan couldn't make money.
+We looked at things and asked people what they thought.
+We try to hear what our customers want and how we can make the business easier for them.
+So, our business model has to be able to change to meet the wants of our customers.

-KT: What inspired you to run the business?
+KT: What made you want to start the business?

-KT: What are the challenges you have faced and how can you solve them?
+KT: What problems have you run into, and how have you solved them?

-Phalla: Well, I think e-commerce business in Cambodia is taking time.
-For our business, we do not expect much to generate revenue within the next three to five years.
-So it may not be able to run things well.
-But, if we are willing to grow the business, we have to be patient and passionate about it.
-When we are passionate about what we are doing, we don’t feel tired.
-Sometimes we work from Monday to Sunday and from dawn to dark.
-So, be passionate with far-sighted visions, which I think, are fundamental to realise our goal.
+Phalla: Well, I think it's taking time for e-commerce business in Cambodia.
+We don't think that our business will make much money in the next three to five years.
+So it might not be good at running things.
+But if we want the business to grow, we need to be patient and really care about it.
+When we love what we're doing, we don't get tired of it.
+We sometimes work from Monday to Sunday, from morning until night.
+So, be passionate and have long-term goals, which I think are essential if we want to reach our goal.